 Did you know that between 2008-2017, there were over 1500 deaths on oil rigs in America?
 Drilling for oil is an incredibly dangerous undertaking, and when the death toll is as high as it is, it’s hard to fathom the number of non-fatal injuries inflicted on offshore and onshore workers.

 We often hear just of the death tolls, without giving much thought to the countless men and women who received life-altering injuries.

-A number of these deaths and injuries have taken place in large scale incidents.
-We’re going to look at 7 of the worst oil rig disasters.
+A number of these deaths and injuries have taken place in large-scale incidents.
+We’re going to look at seven of the worst oil rig disasters.